 It is highly recommended that you provide your own paintbrushes and be prepared to buy and use a hardback A4 sketchbook (preferably bound, rather than spiral for durability) for personal development and research for illustration projects, warm ups and drawing etc. Basic materials are supplied but if you can invest in a range of your own materials especially for use in your own time and to complete homework, you will be able to develop your work further.

-Other illustration courses such as the 3 day Children's Book Illustration Course, or other drawing and print courses at Mary Ward Centre or elsewhere.
+Other illustration courses such as the Drawing & Painting skills for Illustration, 3 day Children's Book Illustration Course, or other drawing and print courses at Mary Ward Centre or elsewhere.

 Some students have gone on to study MA, sometimes choosing to maintain links with the course whilst working.
 Exhibiting/selling work.
 Individual advice will be available.

 There is detailed information in Reception about all our courses at the Mary Ward Centre.
 Information about other learning opportunities can be obtained from Learn Direct: www.learndirect.co.uk and from the following websites: www.floodlight.co.uk; www.hotcourses.com; www.citylit.ac.uk; www.wmcollege.ac.uk; www.morleycollege.ac.uk